-The settlement of Hickory Point in Jefferson County was laid out in March, 1855, on the north side of the military and freight road.
+The settlement of Hickory Point in Jefferson County, Kansas, was laid out in March 1855 on the north side of the military and freight road.
 One of the first settlers, Charles Hardt, was appointed postmaster.
-From the first settlement there had been a contest between the Free-State and pro-slavery residents of the vicinity.
-Party feeling ran high and each faction regarded the other as having no rights.
-At the first election the pro-slavery men took possession of the polls, and there was little respect for law and order on either side.
+There had been a contest between the Free-State and pro-slavery residents of the vicinity from the first settlement.
+Party feelings ran high, and each faction regarded the other as having no rights.
+At the first election, the pro-slavery men took possession of the polls, and there was little respect for law and order on either side.
 After the outrages perpetrated at the first election, each party held an election and refused to acknowledge the other as legal.
-By the summer of 1856, the Free-State settlers had become the stronger faction and determined to drive the other party out.
+By the summer of 1856, the Free-State settlers had become the stronger faction and were determined to drive the other party out.

-When Governor John Geary arrived in the territory he issued a proclamation ordering all armed bodies to disperse.
-General James H. Lane was near Topeka, at the time and did not know of the proclamation.
-With his party, he was starting for Holton, when a messenger arrived from Osawkie, with the news that the border ruffians had burned Grasshopper Falls and intended burning the other Free-State towns in the vicinity, to drive the settlers out of the country.
-The assistance of Lane and his command was asked and they marched to Osawkie, where his force was increased by the local Free-State men.
+When Governor John Geary arrived in the territory, he issued a proclamation ordering all armed bodies to disperse.
+General James H. Lane was near Topeka at the time and did not know of the proclamation.
+With his party, he was starting for Holton when a messenger arrived from Osawkie, with the news that the border ruffians had burned Grasshopper Falls and intended to burn the other Free-State towns in the vicinity to drive the settlers out of the country.
+The assistance of Lane and his command was asked for, and they marched to Osawkie, where the local Free-State men increased their force.
 Having restored order there, Lane learned that an armed force of pro-slavery men was at Hickory Point and marched there determined to capture them.

 Finding it impossible to dislodge the pro-slavery men, Colonel Harvey ordered a wagon load of hay backed up to the shop and set on fire.
 Some of the men were fired upon but got away under cover of the smoke.
-Soon after a white flag was sent out from the shop asking permission for some of the non-combatants to leave the buildings.
-Messages were sent back and forth and a compromise was reached by which each party agreed to give up its plunder and all non-residents of each party were to leave the country.
-One pro-slavery man was killed and four were wounded.
-Three Free-State men were shot in the legs, one through the lungs, and one had a bruised head.
+Soon after, a white flag was sent out from the shop asking permission for some non-combatants to leave the buildings.
+Messages were sent back and forth, and a compromise was reached by which each party agreed to give up its plunder, and all non-residents of each party were to leave the country.
+One pro-slavery man was killed, and four were wounded.
+Three Free-State men were injured — one was shot in the legs, one shot through the lungs, and other had a bruised head.
 This ended the battle of Hickory Point.